How Much Life Insurance Do You Really Need?

 It estimated that the average protection needs against the death of a working adult with at least one dependent amount to roughly 9 to 10 times the person’s annual earnings.
 This, of course, will vary from person to person.

-It also says that people need coverage to provide for family needs during the assumed recovery period of 5 years for a critical illness or until the insured person can return to work or adjust his lifestyle needs.
+It also says that people need coverage to provide for family needs during the assumed recovery period of 5 years for a critical illness or until the insured person can return to work or adjust their lifestyle needs.
 But Singaporeans have only met a fraction of this.

 Quantifying Your Life Insurance Coverage: Death Benefit

 How do you calculate the loss of economic life value or human capital?
 How much life insurance do you and your family need?
 Being underinsured is a risky situation – in the event of an unforeseen accident or illness, you can lose the ability to work for an extended period of time.
-Needless to say, this has repercussion on your finances.
+Needless to say, this has repercussions on your finances.